Makotuku River

-The Makotuku River is a river of the west of New Zealand's North Island.
+The Mākōtuku River is a river of the west of New Zealand's North Island.
 It flows southwest from Tūroa ski field, on the slopes of Mount Ruapehu, and passes through the town of Raetihi before its confluence with the Mangawhero River.
 It has been affected by several lahars over the last 160,000 years.

 The New Zealand Ministry for Culture and Heritage gives a translation of "white heron stream" for Mākōtuku.

 Water quality

 The long term e. coli rating for the river at Raetihi is poor.

 Water supply

 Raetihi's drinking water comes from the river.
 In 2018 Veolia added activated carbon dosing, coagulation, flocculation, a lamella settler, filters and UV disinfection to the previous two settling ponds and chlorination, to minimise the effect of future pollution events.

 Oil spills

 In December 1979, 17000 l of heating oil (diesel and kerosene) and, in September 2013, 19000 l of diesel spilt into the river at the Turoa ski field, 27 km upstream.
 The 2013 leak required Raetihi to have 21 days of water supply from road tankers.
 The leaks had impacts on mayflies, lichens, mosses, fish and whio.
 Ruapehu Alpine Lifts Ltd was fined $300,000 for the 2013 spill.